-2.1 Draw the structures of A, B and D, and provide the formula of C. Indicate the position(s) of C-labeled carbon(s) with an asterisk (\) whenever applicable.
+2.1 Draw the structure of A, B and D, and provide the formula of C. Indicate the 7.0pt position(s) of C-labeled carbon(s) with an asterisk (\) whenever applicable.

-Analysis of the $^{14}$ C-labeled product(s) was achieved via degradation experiments (the $^{14}$ C-labeled carbons are not shown on the structures).
+Analysis of the $^{14}$ C-labeled product(s) A and B was achieved via degradation experiments (the $^{14}$ C-labeled carbons are not shown on the structures).
 Radioactivities of the intermediates and final products were examined.